-The North Carolina Association of Feeding America Food Banks provides a collaborative, collective force for North Carolina Food Banks to provide access to healthy sufficient food to the hungry people in North Carolina.
+The North Carolina Association of Feeding America Food Banks provides a collaborative, collective force for North Carolina Food Banks to provide access to sufficient healthy food to hungry people in North Carolina.

 Who We Are